 - closure of Oakleigh Station car park under Warrigal Road bridge from 7:00pm Thursday 14 December to 4:00am Monday 18 December 2017.

 Clayton Station, Carinish Road car park is now closed until mid-2018 to allow works to remove level crossings, construct elevated tracks and rebuild the station.
 Station car park users are encouraged to plan their travel and consider alternative transport to nearby stations and offset car park locations.

 Clayton Station Haughton Road car park (eastern end) has reopened with approximately 147 spaces.

 Pedestrian access changes

-The shared user path located on the south side of Carinish Road, between Flora Road and Madeleine Road is now closed until mid-2018.
+The shared use path located on the south side of Carinish Road, between Flora Road and Madeleine Road is now closed until mid-2018.
 This is to enable safe access to the rail corridor for construction of the new elevated rail structure over Clayton Road.
-Detour signs are in place at either end of the closure directing pedestrians and cyclists to cross to the north side of Carinish Road.
+Detour signs are in place at both ends of the closure directing pedestrians and cyclists to cross to the north side of Carinish Road.

 For your safety, please observe any signage and instructions put in place during these works.

 We thank you in advance for your patience and cooperation while we carry out these important works.